 - Clenching teeth, also known as bruxism causes excess pressure being exerted on the supporting tissues of the teeth.
 This can speed up the damage periodontitis do to the teeth and gums.

 Gum Disease and Cancer

 Studies have found links between periodontal diseases to systemic diseases including heart diseases, rheumatoid arthritis, and cancer.

 Researchers at the New York University Langone Health has found a link between gum disease and esophageal cancer.
-According to the findings, the likelihood of esophageal cancer can increase by 21 percent due to the presence of gum disease-causing bacteria, Prophyromanco gingivalis and oral bacteria, Tannerella forsythia.
+According to the findings, the likelihood of esophageal cancer can increase by 21 percent due to gum disease-causing bacteria, Prophyromanco gingivalis and oral bacteria, and Tannerella forsythia.

 Additionally, in research published in The Lancet Oncology, it was found that men’s susceptibility to various cancers increases.
 Respondents with gum disease recorded higher risks at 49 percent for kidney cancer, 30 percent for white blood cell cancer, 54 percent for pancreatic cancer, and 36 percent for lung cancer.

-Moreover, according to Dr. Thomas Boyden, Jr. of the Spectrum Health Medical Group Cardiovascular Services, inflammation of the gum layer can trigger inflammation throughout the body due to the funneling of bacteria into the bloodstream.
+Moreover, according to the Spectrum Health Medical Group Cardiovascular Services, the gum layer's inflammation can trigger inflammation throughout the body due to the funneling of bacteria into the bloodstream.
 The swelling can then harden arteries, leading to a condition called atherosclerosis and a harder time for blood to flow.

 Non-surgical treatments for gum disease such as:

 - Professional dental cleaning is done to remove plaque and tartar buildup.
 Although this procedure is not a treatment for active gum disease, it serves as an essential preventive measure to prevent its development.